1g4-mirror/pv/docs/pv.1.md

 **-W, \--wait**

 :   Wait until the first byte has been transferred before showing any
     progress information or calculating any ETAs.
-Useful if the program you are piping to or from requires extra information before it starts, such as when piping data into **gpg**(1) or **mcrypt**(1) which require a passphrase before data can be processed.
+For example, use this option when piping data into tools such as **gpg**(1) or "**mysql -p**" so the count only starts after the password prompt has been answered.

 **-D SEC, \--delay-start SEC**